AuroraHosts/eBPF-Research/README.md

 }
 ```

 While this is a valid XDP program, it isn't any good for filtering.
-It's only goal is to block any UDP packets from entering the network stack, but maybe this can be useful in very niche cases.
+It's only goal is to block all UDP packets from entering the network stack, but maybe this can be useful in very niche cases.
 Anyways, it's main goal was to serve as an example for parsing IP and Ethernet headers.
 Now onto some proper port punching.

 ```c
 SEC("xdp_punch")